codepath/android_guides/Getting-Started-with-Gradle.md

 Finally, you can check your working installation by running:

 ```
-gradle -v
+./gradlew -v
 ```

-If you are using Android Studio and want to verify your gradle wrapper installation is working, you should be using gradlew (Unix) or gradlew.bat (Windows) in your project directory.
+If you are using Windows, you will be using gradlew.bat instead.

 ```
 ./gradlew -v